arijort/cserver/README.md

 This snippet from the server log file indicates 1000 client requests arrived within 170 milliseconds.
 After the artificial 3 second latency, they were handled in the same amount of time.

 Note: each server handler process logs the "recvd message" immediately after it authorizes the client request.
-It then logs the "completed" line after the artiticial latency.
+It then logs the "completed" line after the artificial latency.
 This analysis shows the server is able to sustain 1000 simultaneous connections.

 ```
 arijort@mowawa:~/shadows/cserver$ egrep 'recvd.*lalala' /tmp/myserver.log | wc -l